sleepyyuu/sleepyyuu/README.md

 My stack includes React, Three.js, Next.js, WebGL, and TypeScript.

 I'm currently open to jobs or internships as a frontend/creative developer.

+---

+Some of the stuff I've worked on